-The following is a copy of the whitepaper "FCG AG10085 FDI Package Signature Processing" published 8 March 2019.
-A PDF version is available to FieldComm Group members via ShareFile (Shared Folders > Application Guides and White Papers).
+The following is a copy of the technical paper "FCG AG10085 FDI Package Signature Processing" published 8 March 2019.
+A PDF version is available to FieldComm Group members via ShareFile (Shared Folders > Application Guides and Technical Papers).

 FDI Specification define the use of digital signatures, making explicit references to ETSI EN 312 219-2 and ISO/IEC 29500-2 and defining constraints on how to implement those technologies within FDI.
 This document takes those specifications, along with ETSI EN 319-102-1 to define an interoperability process for validating FDI Package signatures.

 Initial release to Integration Architecture WG for comments